The Marikana Massacre 12 years later remains a breach of South Africa’s democracy

 But at times, in the scorch of the earth, there are storms that come after Rainbows.
 The 2012 Marikana Massacre was such a storm.
 So fierce that it cast a black cloud over the hard won but rather fragile democracy heralded in in 1994.
 Marikana was a breach of our democracy.
 It was a physical and psychological massacre.

-Today marks the 12th anniversary of the massacre of thirty-four mineworkers on 16 August 2012.
+Friday marks the 12th anniversary of the massacre of thirty-four mineworkers on August 16, 2012.
 The workers were protesting for a living wage.
-The massacre occurred in a milieu of ongoing exploitation of workers, punishing working and living conditions, failed promises by the mine to provide adequate housing, and growing competition and strife between trade unions, NUM and Amcu.
+The massacre occurred in a milieu of ongoing exploitation of workers, punishing working and living conditions, failed promises by the mine to provide adequate housing, and growing competition and strife between trade unions, NUM and AMCU.

-Before the fateful massacre, the strike which began on 10 August had already claimed ten lives, including two police officers, and two mine security guards.
-Rather than recognising the strike as a storm warning, the government, gun-in-hand with white capital, ended the strike with might.

 The lack of apology and accountability by the ANC to the victims of the Marikana Massacre is both a betrayal of workers and a breach of democracy.
 Twelve years after the massacre, many workers in South Africa do not earn the minimum wage.
 Worker exploitation is rife.